MarisaAlina/api-workshop/afternoon-challenge/afternoon-challenge.md

 __Now it's your turn__

 Using jQuery's `$.ajax()` function, we’ll be making a GET request to the [TFL API documentation](https://api.tfl.gov.uk/swagger/ui/index.html?url=/swagger/docs/v1#!/AirQuality/).
+The URL you want to call to get the air pollution is: https://api.tfl.gov.uk/AirQuality

 You've seen that the `id=` attributes are used by jQuery to select the HTML elements.
 Add them to the HTML template.